kylebarron/stata_kernel/docs/src/getting_started.md

 it can't.
 In that case, you'll have to set it yourself.
 Refer to the [configuration](#configuration) below.

+`python -m stata_kernel.install` only needs to be run _once ever_.
+Running it more than once will reset any settings to the original defaults.

 If Python 2 is the default version of Python on your system, you may need to use
 ```
 pip3 install stata_kernel